 - Can supervisors see what guidance was given and how agents responded?

-Customer-facing Contact Center AI includes tools that interact with customers before an agent ever gets involved, typically through chatbots, smart IVRs, or GenAI-enhanced voice assistants.
-These tools are designed to reduce inbound volume, accelerate resolution, and personalize responses at the first point of contact.
+Customer-facing Contact Center AI includes tools that interact with customers before an agent gets involved, typically through chatbots, smart IVRs, and GenAI-enhanced voice assistants, reducing inbound volume, accelerating resolution, and personalizing responses at the first point of contact.
+Customer-facing AI sits early in the contact flow handling authentication, intent capture, and Tier 1 support, with vendors differing in natural language understanding depth, automation scope, and whether they operate as standalone solutions or embedded within CCaaS ecosystems.

 - How are routing decisions optimized based on real customer signals, not just scripts?

-💡 Before you buy CCaaS Contact Center AI ask vendors:
+CCaaS Contact Center AI

 When Contact Center AI Doesn't Work